FIR lands former NRC coordinator Prateek Hajela in fresh trouble

 De-coding NRC coordinator, Prateek Hajela’s transfer

-It is further alleged that no renumeration was paid to the teachers who were engaged in the process of updating the NRC.
+It is further alleged that no remuneration was paid to the teachers who were engaged in the process of updating the NRC.
 It was also alleged that there are huge irregularities in purchasing of laptops, different electronic gadgets and electrical generators.